calgaryml/calgaryml.github.io/_posts/2025-05-17-training-sparse-structured-nn.md

 These speedups are achieved even with a straightforward PyTorch implementation, highlighting the practical benefits of the learned structure.

+## Applications

+Already, SRigL has been successfully applied to solve real-world problems, such as extreme classification, where the learned structured sparsity can be particularly beneficial in enabling the classification of millions of classes <d-cite key="Ullah2024NavigatingExtremes"></d-cite>, which would otherwise be infeasible with dense models.

 ## Conclusion and Future Horizons

 "Dynamic Sparse Training with Structured Sparsity" <d-cite key="Lasby2024SRigL"></d-cite> makes a significant stride towards practical sparse neural networks.
 SRigL demonstrates that it's possible to: